Pensions

 Loan Limits

-If you’re asking, “Can I secure a loan against my pension?” you’ll need to know exactly how much you can expect to borrow with such a loan.
-Typically, it will depend on your account balance.
-It will likely be a percentage, along with a limit.
-Rutgers employees can take up to half of the amount in the account, with an upper limit of $50,000.
+If you’re wondering how much you can borrow against your pension, it will typically depend on your account balance and plan rules.
+For example, Rutgers employees can take up to half of the amount in their account, with an upper limit of $50,000.

-But it’s important to remember you’ll have to repay this amount.
+It’s important to remember that you’ll have to repay this amount.
 Requesting more than you need can cost you in the long run, as you’ll have to pay it back with interest.
 You’ll also lose out on any interest or potential growth you would have earned on that pension amount during the loan’s duration.

 Repaying the Loan

-Before you sign on the dotted line, pay very close attention to the payment terms.
+Before you sign on the dotted line, pay close attention to the payment terms.
 How often will you need to make payments?
 What will the interest rate be?
-If you can, determine what your payments will be before you commit to a loan that you’ll be paying on for years.
+Determine what your payments will be before committing to a loan that you’ll be paying on for years.

-Speaking of years, when you ask, “Can I borrow against my pension?” be aware that the longest repayment period the IRS allows is five years.
-That means in five years or less, you’ll need to have the loan amount plus interest back in your account to avoid a taxable event.
-If you’re taking the loan due to your current financial situation, and those circumstances don’t improve within that short time, you may find that you’re in even further dire straits.
+When you borrow against your pension, the longest repayment period the IRS allows is five years.
+That means in five years or less, you’ll need to repay the loan amount plus interest to avoid a taxable event.
+If your financial situation doesn’t improve within that time, you may find yourself in even further dire straits.

 Read the fine print on your loan before signing.
 Determine how often you’ll need to make a payment and how often that payment will be due.